You may not know this, but putting chemical finishes on clothing is common practice – and it can really harm your health!

 Thanks to the tireless efforts of Greenpeace’s Detox My Fashion Campaign, over 80 companies representing 15% of global clothing production have pledged to cut the use of the eleven most hazardous chemicals to zero by 2020.
 Fashion giants such as H&M, Primark, Zara, Adidas, Nike and Puma have all agreed to end chemical finishes on clothing that harm human health, including per- and polyfluorinated chemicals (PFCs), which among other nasty things are considered carcinogenic.

 But what about other clothing companies?

-There has been a call to limit or eliminate their usage due to its known prosperities leading to endocrine disruption, which could cause birth defects or contribute to breast cancer.
+There has been a call to limit or eliminate their usage due to the fact that these chemicals are known to lead to endocrine disruption, which could cause birth defects or contribute to breast cancer.
 Prolonged exposure could mean bad news, especially if the plasticky-feeling part of the garment is always touching your skin.
-And did I mention, they’re often in yoga mats, which your skin is constantly in touch with, too?
+And did I mention, they’re often also in yoga mats, which your skin is constantly in touch with, too?

 Burberry uses it.
 Chanel uses it.
 But no matter what its fashion house credentials, Polyvinyl Chloride, a.k.a.
 PVC, is very bad news indeed!
 It’s one of the deadliest plastics known to man, often referred to as poison plastic as it contains several seriously harmful toxic chemicals including dioxins, phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins.
 This lethal combination gives the stuff an appealing, shiny and sometimes patent-leather-like surface, so some designers use it as ‘vegan leather’.
 But you know what?
 There’s nothing cruelty-free about PVC, which heavily contaminates our water and soil at all stages of its life, from production to rubbish.